Had an issue with Bupa? Get a real response.

 Bupa’s process is built around timeliness and fairness:

-- Acknowledgment: Expect confirmation in 2–5 business days (instant by phone).
+- Confirmation: Expect confirmation in 2-5 business days (instant by phone).

 - Review Goal: Bupa aims to resolve complaints within 10 business days.